EurekaScratch/eureka/README.md

 1. Press 'F12' on your keyboard to open Developer Tools.
 2. Input ``chibi.openFrontend()`` or ``chibi.loader.load([extensionURL], [load mode, like 'unsandboxed'])'`` In your console, then enter to execute.
 3. Your extension got loaded!

+# 🥰 Contribute extensions
+Chibi's front-end provides an extension gallary where you can pick any extension you like.
+You are also welcome to contribute your own extensions to the gallary.
+For more information please visit [moth](https://github.com/SimonShiki/moth)

 # ⚓ License
 AGPL-3.0, see [LICENSE](./LICENSE).